Southsystemic/NEON-Pulse/README.md

 Instructions:

-1. Download the zip file containing all files from this repo by clicking on the green [<> CODE] button, selecting Download zip file, then extract them into any folder on your pc and name it anything you want.
+1. Download the zip file containing all files from this repo by clicking on the green [<> CODE] button, selecting Download zip file, then extract them into any folder on your pc and name it anything you want then create a suno songs folder inside it.

 2. Go into your suno workspace and select the workspace you want the songs from, then press F12 to open the Chrome console.